DNMC2513/Nontechies-DataScienceLexicon/Shell_terminal_console.md

 - What is the difference between a shell and a terminal?
 - What is the difference between a console and a shell?
 - What is the difference between a bash and a terminal?
-- What is the differnce between PowerShell and Command Prompt?ss
+- What is the differnce between PowerShell and Command Prompt?